Apollo Global Management Faces Securities Class Action Lawsuit

 Source: Globenewswire

-- Deadline for Filing: ClaimsFiler reminds investors that those who purchased Apollo Global Management (NYSE: APO) securities between May 10, 2021, and February 21, 2026, must file lead plaintiff applications by May 1, 2026, or risk losing their rights to claim.
+- Filing Deadline: ClaimsFiler reminds investors that those who purchased Apollo Global Management securities between May 10, 2021, and February 21, 2026, must file lead plaintiff applications by May 1, 2026, or risk losing their rights to claims.

-- Legal Allegations: Apollo and certain executives are accused of failing to disclose material information during the class period, violating federal securities laws, including undisclosed communications with Jeffrey Epstein, which has harmed the company's reputation and investor confidence.
+- Legal Allegations: Apollo and certain executives are accused of failing to disclose material information during the class period, violating federal securities laws, including frequent communications with Jeffrey Epstein, which harmed the company's reputation and investor confidence.

-- Legal Support Access: Investors can visit ClaimsFiler's website to access information, register for free to gain access to settlement websites for various securities class action cases, and submit inquiries for free case evaluations to ensure their legal rights are protected.
+- Legal Assistance: Investors can visit ClaimsFiler for information, register for free access to resources related to securities class action cases, and submit claims to protect their legal rights effectively.

 Trade with 70% Backtested Accuracy